WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 that if it and its signature validate, the exchange can be trusted as having an origin of `https://example.com/`.

-## CBOR representation of exchange headers ## {#cbor-representation}
+## CBOR representation of exchange response headers ## {#cbor-representation}

-To sign an exchange's headers, they need to be serialized into a byte string.
+To sign an exchange's response headers, they need to be serialized into a byte string.
 Since intermediaries and distributors might rearrange, add, or just reserialize headers, we can't use the literal bytes of the headers as this serialization.
 Instead, this section defines a CBOR representation that can be embedded into other CBOR, canonically serialized ({{canonical-cbor}}), and then signed.

-The CBOR representation of a set of request and response metadata and headers is the CBOR ({{!RFC7049}}) array with the following content:
+The CBOR representation of a set of response metadata and headers is the CBOR ({{!RFC7049}}) map with the following mappings:

-1. The map mapping:
-   * The byte string ':method' to the byte string containing the request's method.
-   * For each request header field except for the `Host` header field, the header field's lowercase name as a byte string to the header field's value as a byte string.

-     Note: `Host` is excluded because it is part of the effective request URI, which is represented outside of this map.
-1. The map mapping:
 * The byte string ':status' to the byte string containing the response's 3-digit status code, and
    * For each response header field, the header field's lowercase name as a byte string to the header field's value as a byte string.